bcgov/gcpe-hub/README.md

   * **DebugLpadUser**: Domain\Username of account that can access the AD
   * **DebugLpadPwd**: password for that account
   * **DebugUsername**: Domain\Username of the developer's AD account.
+  * **GcpeHubDbUserID**: Database User ID used for developer only connections.
+Set to HB_SDLC_DVLPR to match db-scriptsgcpe.hub-02-create-login_hb_sdlc_dvlpr.sql..
+Adjust as necessary.
+  * **GcpeHubDbPassword**: Database User Password used for developer only connections.
+Same as password entered in HB_SDLC_DVLPR to match db-scriptsgcpe.hub-02-create-login_hb_sdlc_dvlpr.sql

+  **Note**: if GcpeHubDbUserID and GcpeHubDbPassword environment variables are set, connection strings will be changed from Integrated Security=true to Integrated Security=false.
+These values are added as User ID and Password.

 #### Downloads
 1. .NET Framework 4.6.2 Developer Pack [link](https://www.microsoft.com/en-us/download/details.aspx?id=53321)